About

 With the cold method, the chopped fruits and sugar are “marinated” together to allow the sugar to extract the fruit juices more naturally.

-Which is the better way of making Fruit Shrubs?
+Which is the better way of making fruit shrubs?

 Personally, I prefer the cold method.
 It does take longer but I love the results much better.
 The resulting flavors are much fresher, cleaner and crisp in this vanilla strawberry shrub syrup, or any other fruit shrub syrup that you make with the cold method.